DiogoWernek/Nearby/README.md

 • User-friendly interface with detailed location information

-This project was built using modern web technologies, providing a responsive and smooth user experience.
+This project was built using modern web technologies, including a local API, providing a responsive and smooth user experience.